-The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides $4 billion in supplemental funds under the U. S. Department of Housing and Urban Development’s (HUD) Emergency Solutions Grant (ESG-CV) program, to prevent, prepare for, and respond to the Coronavirus (COVID-19) pandemic.
-The State of Hawaii, through the Homeless Programs Office of the Department of Human Services (DHS), received and allocated $1,567,697 in July 2020, and is eligible to receive an additional $8,466,976 under HUD’s second and final release of ESG-CV funds.
-DHS is utilizing these funds to assist Hawaii’s low-income families and most vulnerable citizens in the neighbor island counties of Hawaii, Kauai and Maui.
-Existing COVID-19 resources can be accessed through the following links.
+The Coronavirus Aid, Relief, and Economic Security Act (CARES Act) provides $4 billion in supplemental funds under HUD's Emergency Solutions Grant (ESG-CV) program to prevent, prepare for and respond to the COVID-19 pandemic.
+The State of Hawaii Homeless Programs Office (HPO) has received and contracted the entire $10,034,673 that has been designated for the neighbor islands.
+BTG is utilizing these funds to assist Hawaii’s low-income and most vulnerable households throughout the neighbor island counties of Kauai, Maui and Hawaii.
+Existing COVID-19 resources can be accessed through the following links:

-On April 3, 2020, HUD began distributing award letters notifying Emergency Solutions Grants (ESG) Program recipients of their supplemental allocation of ESG funds as authorized by the CARES Act, Public Law 116-136.
-These special ESG-CV funds are used to prevent, prepare for, and respond to the coronavirus pandemic (COVID-19) among individuals and families who are homeless or receiving homeless assistance.
-The funds support additional homeless assistance and homelessness prevention activities to mitigate the impacts of COVID-19.
-The first allocation, totaling $1 billion, was based on HUD’s FY 2020 formula allocation.
-BTG’s round one allocation totaled $1,567,697.
-Of this amount, $1,481,631 (94.5%) was contracted to direct service providers on the neighbor islands to assist low-income households impacted by COVID-19.
+On April 3, 2020, HUD began distributing award letters notifying ESG Program recipients of augmented funding authorized by the CARES Act.
+These additional ESG-CV funds are used to mitigate the impacts of COVID-19 and to prevent, prepare for and respond to COVID-19 among individuals and families who are homeless or at-risk of homelessness.
+BTG’s two-round allocation totaled $10,034,673.
+Of this, $9,525,258 (95%) has been allocated to homeless services providers on the neighbor islands to assist low-income households impacted by COVID-19.
+The remaining $509,415 was allocated to Ka Mana O Na Helu to provide HMIS and administrative activities.
 Follow the link above to learn more about how BTG is utilizing the funding.